 - A Selection Panel will be established to review all applications and to conduct interviews of short-listed candidates.

 - Candidates will be invited to give a presentation prior to their formal interview, as part of the final selection process.
-It is expected that the shortlisting selection process will be held in week commencing April 4th 2022, with interviews to follow.

 For an informal discussion about the scholarships, please contact:

 - Professor David Bull, Director MyWorld, Director Bristol Vision Institute (All projects): email@example.com

 - Dr. Aaron Zhang, Lecturer in Visual Communications (Content delivery projects): Fan.firstname.lastname@example.org

 - Dr. Pui Anantrasirichai, Senior Lecturer in Creative Technologies (Content acquisition and post-production projects): email@example.com